vgutta/NCI-DOE-Collab-Pilot1-Combo-combination-drug-response-predictor/Pilot1/Combo/README.md

 * Notes on data balance: Ineffective drug pairs exceed effective pairs; data imbalance is somewhat reduced by using only the best dose combination for each tuple (cell line, drug 1, drug 2) as training and validation data.

-#### Expected Outcomes
+#### Outcomes
 * Regression: Predict percent growth for any NCI-60 cell line and drugs combination.
 * Dimension: 1 scalar value corresponding to the percent growth for a given drug concentration.
 * Output range: [-100, 100].

 #### Evaluation Metrics
 * Accuracy or loss function: Mean squared error, mean absolute error, and R^2.
-* Expected performance of a naïve method: Mean response, linear regression, or random forest regression.
+* Performance of a naïve method: Mean response, linear regression, or random forest regression.

 #### Description of the Network
-* Proposed network architecture: Two-stage neural network that is jointly trained for feature encoding and response prediction; shared submodel for each drug in the pair.
+* Network architecture: Two-stage neural network that is jointly trained for feature encoding and response prediction; shared submodel for each drug in the pair.
 * Number of layers: 3 layers for feature encoding submodels and 4 layers for response prediction submodels.